AaronDaugherty/ArcadeApp/REFLECTION.md

 Here is a sample entry (delete this line; also: feel free to copy/paste/modify):

-## SUN 2019-04-05 @ 11:55 PM EST
+## MON 2019-04-15 @ 7:30 PM EST

-1. **DONE:** Downloaded the skeleton code.
+1. **DONE:** Chose 2048 and Space Invaders as our games.
+Formatted start screen with a button to execute 2048.
+Made art for the start screen.

-2. **TODO:** Finish reading the project description.
+2. **TODO:** Finish start screen.
+Create logic for 2048.

-3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!
+3. **PROB:** Had trouble with formatting images.
+We are still having some problems with making the screen appear to our vision.